 I make my own toothpaste.
 I make my own tooth whitener.
-But, until now, I’ve been at a loss for a good homemade mouthwash recipe.
+But, I was at a loss for a good homemade mouthwash recipe.

-About a week ago, as I brushed my teeth with my homemade toothpaste it dawned on me that I could use the same essential oils in a mouthwash recipe that I used in my toothpaste and probably get an even better clean than a conventional mouthwash gives!
+One day when I brushed my teeth with my homemade toothpaste it dawned on me that I could use the same essential oils in a mouthwash recipe that I used in my toothpaste recipe and probably get an even better clean than a conventional mouthwash gives!

 And I was right!

 By combining water, thieves essential oil blend and peppermint essential oil, I have created a simple, but powerful homemade mouthwash.
 (Buy essential oils here)